darinz/DL/11_Optimization/03_distributed_training.md

 Distributed training enables training large models across multiple devices, machines, or clusters by distributing computation and data across multiple workers.

+> **Key Insight:** Distributed training is essential for scaling deep learning to massive datasets and models that cannot fit on a single device.

+> **Did you know?** The largest language models (like GPT-3) are trained on thousands of GPUs using advanced distributed training techniques!

 ## Overview

 Distributed training addresses the limitations of single-device training by: